 Most elderly have put puzzles together in their earlier years and this process is stored in their long term memory.
 This memory can be recalled with a little assistance and patience.

 Some elderly patients recall right away what to do; others need a little guidance and more time.

 It is important to start with large piece puzzle you feel your loved one can handle easily and introduce a puzzle with more pieces after they successfully handle the first one.

-Activity Directors suggest 20-30 minutes for Alzheimer’s & Dementia Activities, after that amount of time, the elderly get tired, lose focus and interest.
+Activity Directors suggest 15 to 20 minutes for Alzheimer’s & Dementia Activities, after that amount of time, elderly patients get tired, lose focus and interest.

-These fun brain games of easy puzzles have been proven to stimulate cognitive skills and awaken memories, emotions and conversation.
+These fun brain games of easy puzzles have been proven to rebuild cognitive skills, awaken memories, emotions and stimulate conversation.

 Small Puzzles with Jaw Dropping Power

-• All puzzles are 6×8″ keeping puzzle and puzzle pieces visible and within reach.
+• All puzzles are 6×8″ disigned to keep puzzle and puzzle pieces visible and within reach.

 • Fewer pieces will keep patient focused enabling completion of the puzzle.